justdan96/tsMuxer/README.md

 --insertBlankPL     | Add an additional short playlist.
 Used for cropped video muxed to BD disc.
 --blankOffset       | Blank playlist number.
 --label             | Disk label when muxing to ISO.
 --extra-iso-space   | Allocate extra space in 64K units for ISO metadata (file and directory names).
 Normally, tsMuxeR allocates this space automatically, but if split condition generates a lot of small files, it may be required to define extra space.
+--constant-iso-hdr  | Generates an ISO header that does not depend on the program version or the current time.
+Normally, the ISO header's "application ID", "implementation ID", and "volume ID" fields are set to strings containing the program version and/or a random number, while the access/modification/creation times of the files in the image are set to the current time.
+This option disables this behaviour by filling these fields with hardcoded values and setting the file times to the equivalent of `Wed 1 Jul 20:00:00 UTC 2020` in the local timezone.
+Using this option is not recommended for normal usage, as it is meant only for testing ISO output validity.

 ## Todo